NVIDIA/cloud-native-docs/gpu-operator/gpu-operator-rdma.rst

 Prerequisites
 ===============

-First, install the Network Operator on the system to ensure that the `MOFED <https://github.com/Mellanox/ofed-docker>`_ drivers are setup in the system.
+Make sure that `MOFED <https://github.com/Mellanox/ofed-docker>`_ drivers are installed either through `Network Operator <https://github.com/Mellanox/network-operator>`_ or directly on the host.

 Installation
 ==============

-With v1.8, the GPU Operator provides an option to load the ``nvidia-peermem`` kernel module during the bootstrap of the NVIDIA driver daemonset.
+Starting with v1.8, the GPU Operator provides an option to load the ``nvidia-peermem`` kernel module during the bootstrap of the NVIDIA driver daemonset.
+Please refer to below install commands based on if MOFED is installed through Network-Operator or on the host.

+MOFED drivers installed with Network-Operator:

 .. code-block:: console